Vodafone weighs bid for Kabel Deutschland

 Germany's Manager Magazin reported on Wednesday that the head of Vodafone's German operations had put forward a plan to buy the German cable operator to the group's senior management.

-The news comes only a week after John Malone's Liberty Global (LBTYA.O) struck a deal to buy British cable group Virgin Media VMED.O VMED.L for about $15.75 billion in stock and cash.
+The news comes only a week after John Malone's Liberty Global struck a deal to buy British cable group Virgin Media for about $15.75 billion in stock and cash.

 Kabel Deutschland shares ended the day 8.7 percent higher at 69.17 euros, giving it a market capitalization of 6.1 billion euros.
 Including 2.8 billion euros in net debt Kabel Deutschland has an enterprise value of 8.9 billion euros ($11.9 billion).